 It’s no mystery – too much alcohol is not good for you.
 Drinking every day or binge drinking at the weekend can lead to serious long-term health conditions such as heart disease, liver disease, high blood pressure, liver disease, stroke, and digestive problems.
 The risk of developing cancers like mouth cancer, colon cancer, and breast cancer is increased by excessive liquor consumption.

 After a night of heavy drinking, you will most likely feel dreadful the following day.
 Alcohol is a diuretic and causes a person to become dehydrated, which contributes to feelings of fatigue, thirst, and headache, so the best cure is to drink plenty of water to replenish fluids.
 Electrolytes are lost during urination, as are essential vitamins such as potassium, magnesium, zinc, B vitamins, and C vitamins.
 The loss of these leads to fatigue, nausea, and muscle aches.
 When alcohol irritates the lining of the stomach, nausea and stomach upset or diarrhea will kick in and add to the list of horrible side effects.
 These side effects can be treated with aspirin or ibuprofen and antacids.
+Another way you can cure yourself after a hangover is by getting a liquid iv hangover treatment.
+Getting all the needed supplements for your body intravenously is the quickest way to make yourself feel better.

 After eating a large, fatty and rich meal, it is common to experience indigestion.
 Indigestion is a blanket term for conditions such as acid reflux, nausea, and bloating.
 The body produces too much acid when it is bombarded with a heavy meal.
 This acid can irritate the lining of the stomach, esophagus, and upper part of the small intestine leading to indigestion.